Frequently Asked/Answered Questions (FAQ)¶

-Because Fabric executes a shell on the remote end for each invocation of
+Because SSH executes a new shell session on the remote end for each invocation

-still prevent the calling shell from exiting until they stop running, and this
+processes may prevent the calling shell from exiting until the processes stop

-in turn prevents Fabric from continuing on with its own execution.
+running, which in turn prevents Fabric from continuing on with its own

 The key to fixing this is to ensure that your process’ standard pipes are all disassociated from the calling shell, which may be done in a number of ways (listed in order of robustness):